apeterson91/bendr/paper/paper.md

 this into more concrete terms, we may be interested in how often fast food restaurants are found around schools and whether there are certain schools that are more likely to have fast food restaurants closer to them than others.

-``rndpp`` is an R package that estimates and clusters spatial intensity functions in a Bayesian paradigm drawing random mixing measures via the Nested Dirichlet Process (NDP)  to non-parametrically estimate and cluster the aforementioned spatial variability.
-The `rndpp` provides MCMC methods for model fitting so that usual inference summaries - posterior intervals and point estimates can be calculated.
+``bendr`` is an R package that estimates and clusters spatial intensity functions in a Bayesian paradigm drawing random mixing measures via the Nested Dirichlet Process (NDP)  to non-parametrically estimate and cluster the aforementioned spatial variability.
+The `bendr` provides MCMC methods for model fitting so that usual inference summaries - posterior intervals and point estimates can be calculated.

 # Demonstration